-The days are growing shorter and and the air is growing cooler—it’s fall.
+The days growing shorter and the air is growing cooler—it’s fall.
 And that means it’s time to return to the warmth of the kitchen to cook up some of autumn’s fruits and vegetables.

-But even though it’s sweater weather, you don’t have to give up your beloved salads.
+But even though it’s sweater weather, you don’t have to give up your favorite salads.
 The recipes below are a bit heartier than a summer salad, with nutritious ingredients that will help keep you healthy and fueled up for everything from hayrides to conference calls.

 All recipes by Miriam Wolf